ErpNetDocs/tech/modules/logistics/inventory/inventory-control/index.md

 Before you start using Inventory Control, you'll be prompted to select the **store** for which you want to perform different operations.

-That store will be saved for follow-up operations but can easily be switched to a different one with the help of the **Change** button.
+That store will be saved for follow-up operations but can easily be switched to a different one with **Change** button.

 ![Inventory Control](pictures/Index_Store_Change_25_01.png)

-## Common features
+## Working with Inventory Operations

-Here, you can observe the most commonly used features in the **Inventory Control** panel.
+The following sections describe the core functionalities available in the Inventory Control panel.
+These include product scanning, quantity entry, quick selection, and support for advanced barcode formats — all designed to streamline daily inventory tasks across different types of store operations.
 ### Scanning

 In order to scan your products manually, you need to use the **Scan** field.